FAQ

 Yes.
 Whether or not you have insurance or a dental plan, we will structure a convenient payment plan that will allow you to pay for necessary services over a period of time that usually coincides with your treatment plan.

 After verification of coverage, we will agree to bill and collect from an insurance carrier.
-However, we ask patients to understand that if coverage ceases or changes, the patient is still responsible for the agreed upon fee.
+However, we ask patients to understand that if coverage ceases or changes or if your insurance company changes what they have told us they will cover, the patient is still responsible for the agreed-upon fee.

 Yes, we accept all major credit cards.